Astley, Warwickshire: Astley Castle

 Astley Castle, a Grade II* listed building, is the last of three castles built on the same site and using the same moat.
 The castle was held by the Newdigate family in the 19th century, latterly being the home of Lieut-Gen. Edward Newdigate Newdegate.
 It was later a hotel, and was a ruin following a fire in 1978.
-The Landmark Trust has transformed the castle into a holiday home, with the addition of a modern style holiday homes within the actual ruins.
-There is emerging evidence that Hitler may have planned to use Astley Castle if the Nazis had successfully invaded Britain during the Second World War.
-Astley Castle would have provided him with a fortified structure with appropriate security, supplemented by the protection of a moat.
-Astley would also have satisfied Hitler's desire for British countryside living with reasonable access to all the major cities.
+The Landmark Trust has transformed the castle into a holiday home by constructing a new building within the ruin.